goperreault/goperreault.github.io/janeswalktour.md

             L.marker([43.668856, -79.405349]).addTo(mapjanewalk)
             .bindPopup('Alliance Française Toronto');
             L.marker([43.644849, -79.369394]).addTo(mapjanewalk)
-            .bindPopup('Université de l&#8217;Ontario Français');
+            .bindPopup('Université de l&#8217;Ontario français');
      </script>
 </div>
 *Interactive Map of Sites*

 Transit Directions

 The transit walk uses TTC buses and subway.
-It starts at Fort Rouillé.
-A short walk to take the 29 Dufferin bus northbound to Dufferin Station.
-Then, a Westbound Line 2 Train to Old Mill Station.
-A short walk to Étienne Brulé Park.
-A walk back to Old Mill Station to take an Eastbound Line 2 Train to Spadina Station.
-A short walk along Spadina Avenue to Alliance Française Toronto.
-Walk back to Spadina, to take a Southbound Line 1 Train to Union Station.
-Exit Union Station at Bay Street and take Southbound 19 Bay bus to Queens Quay & Sherbourne.
-Walk to Université de l’Ontario Français.
+It starts at Fort Rouillé (next to Scadding Cabin on CNE grounds).
+1. A short walk to take the 29 Dufferin bus northbound (14470 Saskatchewan Rd at Dufferin St) to Dufferin Station.
+2. Then, a Westbound Line 2 Train to Old Mill Station.
+3. A short walk to Étienne Brulé Park (10 Catherine St).
+4. A walk back to Old Mill Station to take an Eastbound Line 2 Train to Spadina Station.
+5. A short walk along Spadina Avenue to Alliance Française Toronto (24 Spadina Rd).
+6. Walk back to Spadina, to take a Southbound Line 1 Train to Union Station.
+7. Exit Union Station at Bay Street and take Southbound 19 Bay bus (246 Bay St at Front St) to Lower Jarvis St (15320 Queens Quay at Lower Jarvis St).
+8. Walk to Université de l’Ontario français (9 Lower Jarvis St).

 **Fort Rouillé**